jina-ai/finetuner/docs/get-started/pretrained.md

 ## Training Data

-Jina embedding models is a suit of language models that has been trained using Jina AI's Linnaeus-Clean dataset.
+Jina embedding models is a suit of language models that have been trained using Jina AI's Linnaeus-Clean dataset.
 This dataset consists of 380 million pairs of sentences, which include both query-document pairs.
 These pairs were obtained from various domains and were carefully selected through a thorough cleaning process.
 The Linnaeus-Full dataset, from which the Linnaeus-Clean dataset is derived, originally contained 1.6 billion sentence pairs.